realthunder/asm3-wiki/Core-Changes.md

 * `LockDynamic`: prevent dynamic property from being removed.
 * `NoModify`: prevent calling `Gui::Document::setModified()` on property change.

+## `DynamicProperties` and `PropertyContainer`

+In upstream, class `DynamicProperties` is used by `FeaturePython` and `ViewProviderPythonFeature` to hold dynamically created properties by Python code.
+However, it's current implementation breaks polymorphism of the containing object, because it directly calls the ancestor's implementation which will bypass the implement of any parent class (of e.g. `FeaturePython`).

+`DynamicProperties` has been modified and moved into `PropertyContainer` which means that all of its derived classes can now dynamically adding properties, that includes `Document`, `DocumentObject`, and `ViewProvider`. `App::Transaction` has also been modified such that user can now undo or redo adding and removing of any dynamic properties.

+## `AtomicPropertyChangeInterface`

+This is a helper class to optimize property `aboutToSetValue`/`hasSetValue()` calls.
+The original implementation uses an internal reference counter to make sure only call `aboutToSetValue()` only once with multiple instance of `AtomicPropertyChangeInterface` on the call stack, and call `hasSetValue()` when the last instance goes out of scope.
+It has been modified to allow user code to choose when to call `aboutToSetValue()` using a new API `AtomicPropertyChangeInterface::aboutToChange()`.
+As the name implies, this is intended to trigger property before change event only at the time of change.

 ## `PropertyLists`

 Class `PropertyLists`, and most of its derived classed has been refactored for